pa-ba/reg-machine/README.md

 ## Coq formalisation

 The Coq formalisation is located in the [coq](coq) subfolder.
-Below we list the Coq files for the calculations from the paper:
+Below we list the Coq files for the calculations from the paper and the specification of the memory model:

+ - [Memory.v](coq/Memory.v): the (axiomatic) memory model (Section 2)
  - [Arith.v](coq/Arith.v): arithmetic expressions (section 3)
  - [Exception.v](coq/Exception.v): arithmetic expressions + exceptions (section 4)
  - [Lambda.v](coq/Lambda.v): call-by-value lambda calculus (section 5)